-- Thinkific has a free plan.
-This allows you to create up to 3 courses and have as many students as you can.
+This allows you to create up to 3 online courses and have as many students as you can.
 The free plan also gives you access to its core features such as its drag-and-drop course builder, instant access to funds, interactive student quizzes, secure cloud hosting, etc.

 If you’d like to read a more in-depth analysis of Thinkific’s pricing, click here.

 - Ease of Use: People love Thinkific because it is easy to use.
 Its uncomplicated interface and well-laid out features make it easy for beginners to navigate the platform with minimal hassles.
 Thus, you can create high-converting landing pages, manage courses, and interact with your students efficiently, even with no tech skills.